tmkn/npmsmell/src/content/dependencies/lower-case.md

 ## About

-This dependency reimplents the native [`String.prototype.toLowerCase()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLowerCase) method.
-It is supported by all modern browsers and Node.js versions since about x years.
+This dependency reimplements the native [`String.prototype.toLowerCase()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLowerCase) method.
+It is supported by all modern browsers and Node.js versions since the beginning of JavaScript.

 ```js
 // Convert a string to lower case